zivahNEW/CYBR506/README.md

 -	On your computer, open a new web browser window and navigate to: http://127.0.0.1:5000
 STEP 12.1: FOLLOW IF YOU ARE TESTING MAY’s LAB:
--	In the boxes shown below, type in the May’s username and password:
+-	In the boxes type in the May’s username and password:
--
 -	Username: may
 -	Password: ewdavid
--	If successful, you should see the following screen:
+-	If successful, you should see the message “Welcome, may!”

 STEP 12.2: FOLLOW IF YOU ARE TESTING YOUR OWN LAB AND HAVE MODIFIED USERNAME AND PASSSWORD:
--	In the boxes shown below, type in the username and password you created in STEP 9.1
+-	In the boxes type in the username and password you created in STEP 9.1
 -	If successful, you should see the message “Welcome, your_username!”

 HANDY TRICKS: